felipebasurto/CashLens/README.md

 ## Acknowledgements

-Big thanks to the Ultralytics team and the creators of YOLOv8 for their work which has made the development of CashLens possible.
+Big thanks to the @ultralytics team and the creators of YOLOv8 for their work which has made the development of CashLens possible.
+I missed the chance to chat with them in South Summit in Madrid, and i really think they are an amazing company (With offices in Madrid!)